-The Smith Island Restoration Project proposes to balance both needs by restoring historic tidal marshlands with construction of a new dike that will protect the best-producing farmland while providing critical habitat for threatened Chinook salmon, as well as other salmon species, in the Snohomish River basin.
+The purpose of the Smith Island Restoration is to re-establish historic tidal marshlands that provide critical habitat for threatened Chinook salmon, as well as other salmon species, in the Snohomish River basin.

 The Smith Island site consists of approximately 400 acres of publicly owned land located on the northeast portion of Smith Island, within the Snohomish River estuary near Everett.
 The site is bounded by Union Slough to the east and north, Interstate 5 to the west, and Everett’s wastewater treatment plant to the south.

 Construction on the Smith Island Estuary Restoration Project began in the summer of 2015.
 The construction company, Scarsella Bros.
 Inc., was awarded the bid for the first phase.
 Currently, dike construction is underway as part of phase 1.
 In addition, drainage facilities and a construction access road are under construction.
 Construction will be suspended during the winter months and resume in the spring of 2017.
 Phase 2 of the project is currently at the 90% design level.
 It includes the construction of aquatic habitat elements and breaching the existing dike.

 Chinook salmon are considered a threatened species under the Endangered Species Act.
 In accordance with federal law; agencies such as Snohomish County, are obligated to increase Chinook salmon numbers in the Puget Sound.
 This project’s goal is to increase the number of juvenile salmon who return to the ocean, helping make great strides in required salmon recovery plans.